bywatersolutions/cerulean/README.md

 Save the data to a file (or STDOUT), in CSV, JSON or YAML format

 ## POST Loader ##
-Send data to a RESTful endpoint as JSON.
+Send data to a RESTful endpoint as JSON

 ## PUT Loader ##
-*coming soon*
+Send updated data (again, as JSON) to a RESTful endpoint / ID value

 # Installation